luisleonardo/OpenVPN-Control-Script/README.md

 [](https://github.com/luisleonardo/OpenVPN-Control-Script#features)

 -   Start and stop your VPN connection with ease.
+-   Switch between background and terminal modes during VPN operation.
+-   Dynamic configuration of the .ovpn file path through script arguments.
 -   No need to remember the location of your .ovpn file.
 -   If placed in a directory included in the system's PATH, such as  `/usr/local/bin`, it can be executed from anywhere.
--   Please note that the status check feature was made to work with TryHackMe OpenVPN.
-If you want to reuse the script for other VPN providers, you may need to review and adjust the status check accordingly.
+-   Please note that while the status check feature was initially tailored for TryHackMe OpenVPN, with minor adjustments, it can be adapted for use with other VPN providers.

 ## Installation